RedHatGov/service-mesh-workshop-code/deployment/demos/circuitbreaker-and-bulkhead/README.md

 This demo shows how Istio can be used to add circuit breaking and connection bulkheading capabilities to the services of our app.

 ### 1. Put some load on the app
-We can use OpenShift to pull a container image containing the fortio load test tool and run it (from inside the mesh) to see how this app would respond at scale.
-Try running a few commands like the one below to put load on our app.
+We can use OpenShift to pull a container image containing the fortio load test tool and run it (from inside the mesh) to see how individual services will respond at scale.
+Try running a few commands like the one below to put out some load.

 `oc run web-load --image=istio/fortio -- load -c 5 -qps 0 -n 100 -loglevel Warning http://boards:8080/shareditems`

 You can see the output in the OpenShift web console pod logs or print it via the CLI (`oc logs -f web-load-1-xxxxx`)

 The result should look like:
 ```